 Narrow markets reduce diversification potential

 To be clear, the situation is far from dire, and there is some evidence that narrow market rallies have often been followed by steady gains for the broader market.
 However, investors must consider that should euphoria over AI subside, a pullback in tech stocks could stifle a broader rally.
-As of June 30, nearly all 11 sectors in the S&P 500 generated positive results for the quarter to date, but the price-to-earnings ratio for the S&P 500 technology sector was 27.1 times earnings as of June 30, compared with 18.9 times earnings for the broader S&P 500.
+As of June 30, nearly all 11 sectors in the S&P 500 generated positive results in U.S. dollar terms for the quarter to date, but the price-to-earnings ratio for the S&P 500 technology sector was 27.1 times earnings as of June 30, compared with 18.9 times earnings for the broader S&P 500.

 Average S&P 500 Index returns following significant declines in market breadth

 There are a few steps investors can consider:

 Current forward price-to-earnings (P/E) ratio is a current stock’s price over “predicted” earnings per share.
 P/E ratios are used to determine the relative value of a company’s shares against similar companies within the same industry or a single company across a period of time.
 A high P/E ratio may imply that a company’s stock is overvalued or investors are expecting high growth rates in the future.